wheerdam/linuxjoy/linuxjoy-api.md

 ### Data Read and channelRead()

 `buf` is an 8KB buffer that is used by `LinuxJoystick` to process the event data.
 The subclass will need to fill this buffer by overriding the `channelRead()` function. `channelRead()` also needs to return the number of bytes that were read.
 The subclass can call a `close()` from `channelRead()` if it determines that the device has been closed / becomes unavailable while reading.
 The subclass' implementation of `channelRead()` **must** follow the Linux Joystick API packets when filling this buffer (it's why the library is called LinuxJoystick after all).
 Please mind the machine's endianness when serializing the data.
 Check for `LinuxJoystickEvent.ENDIANNESS` to figure out what endian the rest of the framework will use when decoding the data.

+If the subclass' `channelRead()` is a blocking operation, **it must be interruptible by `channelClose()`**.
+Making `channelRead()` non-blocking is safe to do and will not break the rest of the `LinuxJoystick` framework.
+The function will just have to make sure that it returns a zero if it did not read in any data. `LinuxJoystick` can also handle torn reads, i.e. a packet split into two `channelRead()` calls, so the subclass implementation can always immediately return with whatever it currently has.

 ### Closing the Device